agentguard-ai/TealTiger-Blogs/governance/frameworks/index.md

 Frameworks define the **external expectations** for AI governance — what regulators, auditors, and standards bodies require systems to demonstrate.

+The Frameworks Governance Hub defines **normative mappings and control interpretations** aligned to external AI governance standards and regulatory frameworks.

 For agentic AI, frameworks cannot be satisfied through documentation alone.
 They must be translated into **deterministic enforcement points** and **audit‑grade evidence** that operate at runtime.
 This hub explains how governance frameworks become operational system capabilities.

 ## What This Hub Covers